 Reprinted with permission from the Hamline University.
-View the original article, which was published Oct.
+The original article was published Oct.
 7, 2020.

 Racial justice starts in the elementary school classroom.